asreview/template-extension-new-model/README.md

 ASReview has support for extensions, which enable you to seemlessly integrate your own programs with the ASReview framework.
-These extensions can extend the software with new models, qurey strategies, balance strategies, and feature extraction techniques.
+These extensions can extend the software with new classifiers, qurey strategies, balance strategies, and feature extraction techniques.
 This template can be used to write such an extension (add a new SKLearn naive Bayes classifier with default settings in this case).